 We sure know what we’d choose…

-So go on and book your flight to Delhi, Male, Colombo etc
+So go on and book your flight to Delhi, Bangkok Colombo etc

 Actually going out there and supporting LGBT owned businesses and making friends and interacting with the local LGBT community is far more effective then boycotting their country altogether.